 - Quickly insert the filled bottle into your plant’s soil.
 You may need to press soil around the bottle to keep it upright.
 And that’s it!
 Water will drip slowly out of the bottle’s cap while you’re away.

-8. Fight root rot, gnats, and other houseplant pests with a hydrogen peroxide solution.
+8. Fight root rot, gnats, and other indoor plant pests with a hydrogen peroxide solution.

-Gnats in houseplants shouldn’t be left to do their thing — not when there’s an easy (and cheap) way to get rid of them.
+Gnats in indoor plants shouldn’t be left to do their thing — not when there’s an easy (and cheap) way to get rid of them.

 What You’ll Need:

-How to get rid of pests in houseplants:
+How to get rid of bugs on indoor plants:

 How to get rid of root rot in houseplants: